e-Contract/ethereum-resource-adapter/README.md

 This project delivers a standard Java EE JCA Resource Adapter to connect to Ethereum networks.

+Tested Java EE application servers:

+* JBoss EAP 6.4.19
+* JBoss WildFly 12

+We should be able to support every Java EE 6+ application server.

+We target the Java EE JCA version 1.6 specification.

 If you like this project, please consider a donation at:
 ```
 0x0c56073db91c2ba57ff362301eb32262bbee6147